lewmilburn/UOP-Archive/README.md

 # Lewis Milburn's University of Plymouth Code Archive
-> :warning: **Many of these reporistories are no longer updated.** Please check the readme file of the repositories before you use code from them.
+> :warning: **Many of these reporistories are no longer updated.** They may have security risks, bugs, or any other issues!

+> :warning: **All code is provided as-is**, no warranty of any kind is provided.

 Archived code from my UoP Coursework, Assessments and Tasks.

 | Project                 | Language          | Description                                                          |